 Technology has played a fundamental role in the underwriting process for online lenders as of late.
 Whereas banks have always relied on personal credit or FICO scores as a main approval factor, online lenders incorporate hundreds of factors to approve a loan with FICO being just one small part.
 Predictive modeling and the aggregation of data is how online lenders determine a borrowers probability of paying back a loan.

 The bank loan underwriting process is outdated in a much more complex society and it does not reveal the true probability of whether a borrower can pay back a loan or not.
 A great example of this in a recent article highlights the point when considering a small business loan for a company.
 “Where a bank sees a generic SMB with a business owner FICO score of 650, OnDeck [an online lender] sees a plumber with far higher efficiency than comparable businesses in its zip code”.
 Lenders also incorporate background checks, online reviews, social media and a variety of other indicators to determine the health of a business.
 Some even incorporate a company’s Quick Books entries and various other cash flow statistics to underwrite a loan.
 All of the data available on a borrower can be aggregated in a matter of hours because of the advancements in technology.
-Having data so quickly and a technologically advanced understanding of that data is what allows online lenders to approve personal loans with FICO scores under 700 as well as approving bad credit business loans for small business owners with FICO scores under 600.
+Having data so quickly and a technologically advanced understanding of that data is what allows online lenders to approve personal loans with FICO scores under 700 as well as approving bad credit business loans in the form of a merchant cash advance for small business owners with FICO scores under 600.
 Technological advancements and continuous innovation allow online lenders to continue to analyze prospective borrowers and approve loans in an efficient and accurate way.

 Advancements in technology and a completely overhauled traditional lending process is likely the reason for the success of online lending.
 The industry continues to grow exponentially and the more accurate and technologically advanced the funding process becomes the more likely online lending will become the place to acquire a loan in the future.